Bradford Factor Calculator: Score Absence Patterns [Free UK Tool]

 The Bradford Factor is a widely-used formula that helps UK employers identify and measure patterns in employee absence.
 It was developed at the Bradford University School of Management in the 1980s and has since become one of the most common absence management tools used by HR teams across the United Kingdom.

-The core principle is straightforward: frequent short-term absences are more disruptive to a business than longer, less frequent absences.
+The core principle behind the Bradford Factor is straightforward: frequent short-term absences are more disruptive to a business than longer, less frequent absences.
 An employee who takes ten separate single-day absences creates far more scheduling disruption, management overhead, and team productivity loss than an employee who takes one continuous ten-day absence for a planned operation.

 The Bradford Factor Formula